liddiard/solar-dynamic-wallpaper/README.md

 # 🌅🌌 Solar Dynamic Wallpaper

-## Generate your own prettier version of macOS's "Solar Gradients" dynamic wallpaper.
+## Generate your own, prettier version of macOS's "Solar Gradients" dynamic wallpaper.

 macOS comes with a dynamic wallpaper called [Solar Gradients](https://www.jetsoncreative.com/24-hour-wallpaper-ios/gradient-ios) that changes throughout the day, displaying a sky color based on the sun's position.